How to perform a reference check to find the perfect candidate

 What is a reference check?

-A reference check is usually performed towards the end of the hiring process to gather more information about the person a company wishes to hire from their previous employer, school, etc. The check is done to help hiring teams verify that the candidate is who they say they are, and how they performed in their last position.
+A reference check is usually performed towards the end of the hiring process to gather more information about the person a company wishes to hire from their previous employer, school, supervisors etc.

 What are the benefits of performing a reference check?

 Not all hiring managers perform reference checks, but there are many reasons why they are important – especially if the role is particularly competitive or high-level.
-Even though often right, you can’t base the decision on gut feeling.
+Reference checks help you make informed hiring decisions.

 Some benefits of performing a reference check include: